15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Mount Fox Route distance and duration: The 7.1-km out-and-back trail can be completed in 5 – 6 hours depending on how long you spend at the viewing area.

-Mount Fox Route difficulty and incline: The Mount Fox Route is considered hard with 1,162 meters elevation gain over 7 kilometers.
+Mount Fox Route difficulty and incline: The Mount Fox Route is considered hard with 1,162 meters of elevation gain over 7 kilometers.
 Only do this hike when you are fit, have experience with hiking and when the weather is good.

 Copland Track to Welcome Flat Hut